 Our captain explained you always know when they are diving and will be away for a while.
 The whale may swim on the surface for a few minutes catching its breathe.

 But when it dives the fluke comes up.
 It’s as if they are giving a little wave.
 But I took it as when a person holds up a finger as if to say “I’ll be right back.”

 Then it becomes a game of hide and seek.
 You know they will come back up, but where and when is anyone’s guess.

 We followed them around the bay for an hour and learned more about the habits and culture of the humpback whales.

-When Is The Best Time To Go Whale Watching In Husavik?
+When Is The Best Time To Look for Whales In Húsavik?